eatlobster/Cyber_Training_Workshop_2023/index.md

   What is more important is how ready the applicants are to absorb the new knowlege, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career (e.g. educating others).

-* **Capacity.** This year, the event will take place in a hybrid format.
-We will accommodate 15-20 in-person participants (excluding instructors).
+* **Capacity.** This year, the event will take place in the in-person format.
+We will accommodate 15+ in-person participants (excluding instructors).
-  There is no limit to the capacity of the participants wishing to attend remotely, however the remote users who wish to utilize our CyberInfrastructure have to use VPN to remotely access the cluster.
-There is a limit on how many VPNs the UBIT department can provide.
-Furthermore, participants from certain countries with the export control limitations (e.g. China, Iran, Russia, etc.) can not be issued the UB VPN.
-The participants from such countries can not use the UB CCR cyberinftrastructure during the hands-on activities.
-Such participants may still be admitted to the theory talks/demo sessions.

 ### Acknowledgement